USDSync/MetaCloudExplorer/README.md

 # Azure API App Link Setup

-This extenstion lets you easily load and explore a representation of your Cloud Infrastructure as a Digital Twin in the Omniverse.
+This extension lets you easily load and explore a representation of your Cloud Infrastructure as a Digital Twin in the Omniverse.
 This extension can connect to the Azure Resource Manager API to access your Azure Infrastructure.
-A read-only account can be utilized to ensure security.
+A read-only account can be utilized to ensure infrastructure security.  * Write-options are also avaialable, see Template View.

 Steps to Connect:
 1. Create an Azure AAD Application to act as a Service principal to read your Azure resources.